svelte-add/svelte-add/README.md

 * [**svelte-add-tailwindcss**](https://github.com/babichjacob/svelte-add-tailwindcss): Add TailwindCSS to your SvelteKit project

-*Create an [issue](https://github.com/babichjacob/svelte-adders/issues) or [pull request](https://github.com/babichjacob/svelte-adders/pulls) to add your project to this list or brainstorm ideas for a new one.*

 ## 💡 Example
 To migrate from [`sapper-firebase-typescript-graphql-tailwindcss-actions-template`](https://github.com/babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template) to SvelteKit, these commands can be run to recreate all the functionality: